 The Seat Belt Exception

-Finally, we should mention that simply not wearing your seat belt can’t be used as evidence of contributory negligence in Maryland.
+Finally, we should mention that simply not wearing your seat belt can’t be used as evidence of contributory negligence in a car accident in Maryland.
 This means if you did nothing else wrong in the accident, the other side can’t use your failure to wear a seat belt alone as an excuse to avoid responsibility.

 Being Blamed for Your Accident?
 Here’s How a Car Accident Attorney Can Help

 As you can see from the issues described above, it’s difficult but possible to prove that you deserve payment for your injuries and other damages after a crash.
-Your attorney’s experience with Maryland auto accident cases could impact your ability to receive compensation, so choose your attorney wisely!
+Your attorney’s experience with cases about car accidents in Maryland could impact your ability to receive compensation, so choose your attorney wisely!

 At Zirkin & Schmerling Law, we have many decades of combined experience with complex car accident cases including those involving contributory negligence.
 If you need to prove who’s at fault after a crash, we’re here to help you do it.